Fishing Seasons and Regulations in Canada 2026

 Nova Scotia

-General licences, salmon, stocked lakes, sportfishing weekends, and handbook links.
+General licences, salmon, striped bass, stocked lakes, sportfishing weekends, and handbook links.

 New Brunswick